American Poverty

 Environmental Risks

 With so many items cluttering the home, it becomes difficult to determine everything that is going on underneath.
 That clutter can hide mold, rot, bug and pest infestations, animal waste, and more.
-These things can result in issues with asthma, allergies, spread harmful bacteria and Man sitting in a cluttered roomdisease that contribute to respiratory and cardiac conditions.
+These things can result in issues with asthma, allergies, spread harmful bacteria and disease that contribute to respiratory and cardiac conditions.

 Safety Risks